Q. How much are the tuition fees?

 Q. My degree is lower than a 2:2.
 Can I still apply?

-A. As an alliance we only accept applications from candidates who have, or expect to be awarded, an honours degree (minimum class 2:2) by a British University or by the CNAA or an equivalent qualification.
+A. As an alliance we only accept applications from candidates who have, or expect to be awarded, an honours degree (minimum class 2:2) by a British University or an equivalent qualification.

 Q. How long is the course?